Policy for Responsible Computing

 - Users and system administrators must all guard against abuses that disrupt or threaten the viability of all systems, including those at the College and those on networks to which the College systems are connected.
 Access to information resources without proper authorization from the data owner, unauthorized use of College computing facilities, and intentional corruption or misuse of information resources are direct violations of this Policy and may subject the violator to disciplinary action.

 Appropriate College administrators should adopt guidelines for the implementation of this policy within each unit and regularly revise these guidelines as circumstances warrant.
-The Vice President for Information Systems and Telecommunication shall, from time to time, issue recommended guidelines to assist departments and units with this effort.
+The Vice President of Academic and Student Success in conjunction with the CIO shall, from time to time, issue recommended guidelines to assist departments and units with this effort.
+The Director of Information Technology serves as the back-up support in the absence of the CIO.

 Users of the College's computing resources or facilities have the following responsibilities